-DECEMBER 19, 2017 - MAHMOUD HASSANPOUR, VP OF AUTOMATION & INSTRUMENTATION
+DECEMBER 19, 2017 - MAHMOUD HASSANPOUR, FORMER VP OF AUTOMATION & INSTRUMENTATION

 Data collection is not always treated the way it should.
 A common misbelief is that it is quite simple: Get the sensor, get the hardware, connect them and done.
 But it isn’t that easy.

-Refinements to the end product are based on collected data, meaning incorrect measurement practices can curb efforts into the wrong venues and waste resources on trying to solve problems that might not even exist.
+Refinements to the end product are based on collected data, meaning incorrect measurement practices can curb efforts into the wrong venues and waste resources on problems that may not even exist.

 1. Know What You Need and Why You Need It

 Before collecting data, know what kind of data you need and why.
 At the end of the day, data collection is going to serve a higher purpose, whereas it is product development, health monitoring or safety.
 The first step is to figure out how the collected data is going to be used.
 This will give you an idea of the types of physical quantities that need to be measured and what sensors are required, as well as how fast and accurately you need to measure the data.

 Data collection hardware can be extremely expensive.
 Some aspects of data collection hardware like reliability, repeatability, reproducibility and accuracy are non-negotiable: Hardware incapable of satisfying these preliminary requirements must be avoided at all costs.
 The good news is that you might not need that shiny high-end system for your application after all.
 Lab-grade sensors for a shop floor data collection system are often unnecessary.